AGD: Leaders for General Dentists

 Develop and score the Fellowship Exam annually.
 In developing the examination, you will ensure that the references accompanying each item of the examination are current and that the exam items adequately represent the Fellowship content outline.
 Additionally, an adequate pool of items that can be utilized for the Fellowship Exam or Study Guide must be maintained.
 Members must hold Fellowship or Mastership status within AGD to be placed on this committee.

-Group Benefits Council (TRAVEL: Medium.
+Group Benefits Council (TRAVEL: Low.
 ONLINE MEETINGS: High.
-TIME: High)
+TIME: Medium)

 Legislative & Governmental Affairs Council (TRAVEL: High.
 ONLINE MEETINGS: Low.
 TIME: High)